- Vital Facts

-Webb will have two types of detector arrays (SCA): visible to near-infrared arrays with 2,048 x 2,048 pixels, and mid-infrared arrays with about 1,024 x 1,024 pixels.
-Several detectors will be built into mosaics to give a larger field of view.
-NIRCam, NIRSpec and FGS-NIRISS will use Mercury Cadmium Telluride (HgCdTe) detectors made by Teledyne Scientific & Imaging.
-MIRI will employ arsenic doped silicon (Si:As) detectors produced by Raytheon.
+Webb has two types of detector arrays (SCA): visible to near-infrared arrays with 2,048 x 2,048 pixels, and mid-infrared arrays with about 1,024 x 1,024 pixels.
+Several detectors were be built into mosaics to give a larger field of view.
+NIRCam, NIRSpec and FGS-NIRISS use Mercury Cadmium Telluride (HgCdTe) detectors made by Teledyne Scientific & Imaging.
+MIRI employs arsenic doped silicon (Si:As) detectors produced by Raytheon.

 What is the operating temperature of the telescope and the instruments?